 After securing our guide, we continued our climb still following the trail of the Station of the Cross.
 I started to think if I can reach the summit.
 Bit by bit, I felt my body becoming heavy and the trail started to become steep.
 I was exhausted and breathing heavily.
 No exercise and feeling sick, I was starting to get worried.
 I took every step slowly and took a lot of rests.
 Fortunately, the trail was covered by trees.
 We were protected from the heat of the sun.
 I was thankful for the mountain being still rich in trees.

 Our first conquer point was the White Rock just at the midpoint of the mountain.
 It has a view of the Western towns of Pampanga and from there everyone can see the North Peak.
 Upon looking at it and expecting the distance and elevation from where I stand, I took a deep breath and pushed myself to reach it.
 There’s no turning back.

 The North Peak is the actual summit of Mt.
 Arayat.
 There lies a communication station for the Army or the Police.
 The summit offers a wonderful view of the plains and Pampanga river surrounding the area that took our breath away, including the South Peak and Pinnacle Peak just in front of us.
 We took some photos and rested for a while on their small hut.
 I was very tired and slept it out for a few minutes before descending to Haring Bato.

 Climbing Mt.
-Arayat on a not so well state proved to me again that our body is capable of doing things beyond our physical strengths.
-We can push ourselves beyond our limit.
+Arayat in a not-so-well state proved to me again that our body is capable of doing things beyond our physical strengths.
+We can push ourselves beyond our limits.
 But having this nice excuse doesn’t escape me from making another mistake.
 I didn’t even have trail food and enough water!
 Luckily my friends have, thank you! 😀 Never ever do these same mistakes.
 Conquer prepared and safely!
 Cheers!